-If you prefer to take advantage of low rates on new mortgage loan (First time buyer / Buy to let or remortgage), the following point should be considered essential to find the right mortgage products.
+If you prefer to take advantage of low rates on a new mortgage loan (First-time buyer / Buy to let or remortgage), the following point should be considered essential to find the right mortgage products.

 Choose Whole of the Market Mortgage Advisor